Vincit/multi-user-test-runner/_includes/latest/README.md

 ```

 This call will first check if the methods between the previous assertion and this call were supposed to fail.
-If they were, the `dontExpectToFail()` call will throw an `AssertionError` to make the test fail.
+If they were, the `dontExpectToFail()` call will throw an `java.lang.AssertionError` to make the test fail.

 ## Advanced Assertions

 From version 0.2 onwards there are also advanced assertions which work best with Java 8 lambdas.
+With these
+assertions the `dontExpectToFail()` isn't needed since the exception handling logic is in the assertion
+itself and not in the `AbstractUserRoleIT` class' rule.

 Assert that call fails/doesn't fail: